Another sunny day after a slightly worrying start!! Yet I was able to spend all afternoon in the garden reading and making the most of the rays!!

 For this frail and fragile body

-Will not be the final word
+Will not be the final word on my condition

 Because he is risen